sonocotta/orange-pi-media-center/README.md

 ## Software

 Being a Debian-based Orange Pi Media Center is a vast space for experimentation.
 First things first, for any OS you need to configure DAC.
-Below instruction is based on [Armbian](https://www.armbian.com/) experience, that support current kernel (thus already having DAC kernel modules).
+Below instruction is based on [Armbian](https://www.armbian.com/) experience, that supports the current kernel (thus already having DAC kernel modules).

 ### DAC Configuration - HiFi Orange Pi Media Center